-The Marine Mammal and Turtle Division conducts research on whales, dolphins, porpoises, seals, sea lions, and marine turtles primarily in the eastern Pacific Ocean, and our work is guided by the Marine Mammal Protection Act, Endangered Species Act, and the Magnuson-Stevens Reauthorization Act, in addition to a variety of other domestic and international agreements and conventions.
-Because marine mammals and turtles are transboundary, our research is necessarily international in scope.
+The Marine Mammal and Turtle Division conducts research on whales, dolphins, porpoises, seals, sea lions, and marine turtles primarily in the eastern North Pacific.
+Our work is guided by the Marine Mammal Protection Act, Endangered Species Act, and the Magnuson-Stevens Reauthorization Act, in addition to a variety of other domestic and international agreements and conventions.
+Because marine mammals and turtles are transboundary, our research is often international in scope.
 Our scientists:

 - Investigate population structure

 - Estimate population size and trends in abundance

 - Identify and design measures to mitigate human-made threats